Operational AI Is Primarily a Governance Problem

 • Which team is accountable when the workflow crosses departments?

 These are governance questions.
-They are also infrastructure questions.
+They are also infrastructure, accountability, and deployment questions.

 The Failure Pattern